Recording your own music does not only focus on vocals, but also the instruments used, too.

 - Picks up some background noise

 As the saying goes, “Two heads are better than one”.
-And the MXL 990/991 proves this saying is indeed true with two studio condenser microphone in one kit.
+And the MXL 990/991 proves this saying is indeed true with two studio condenser microphones in one kit.

 You’ll have the best of both worlds as the 990 produces sweet highs and solid bass which is perfect for vocals, while the 991 is skilfully made to record instruments like your acoustic guitar.

-Both mics feature gold-sputtered diaphragms and fixed cardioid pickup pattern, making it the perfect gear to use for digital and analog recordings.
+Both mics feature gold-sputtered diaphragms and a fixed cardioid pickup patterns, making it the perfect gear to use for digital and analog recordings.

 - Nice construction